Dhruvjain9/Attend-Ease/README.md

-Got you sir 🚀 — let’s make a clean, professional **README.md** for your **Smart Attendance & Smart Curriculum System**.
-Here’s a polished draft you can use directly in your repo:

----

 # 📚 Smart Attendance & Smart Curriculum System

 A modern solution designed to **automate attendance tracking** and **streamline curriculum planning** for educational institutions.
 This project leverages **face recognition, AI-powered insights, and digital curriculum management** to improve efficiency for both faculty and students.